Come with us now to a time before man…

 Jurassic Park River Adventure, or Jurassic Park: The Ride, as it is also known, is a boat-based attraction at all of the Universal Studios parks.
 It is a spin-off of the Jurassic Park films, with its premise revolving around being given a boat tour of a now-completed Jurassic Park and first seeing herbivorous dinosaurs like Ultrasaurus and Stegosaurus.
 Things then go awry when the boat is knocked off course and into an off-limits zone, where the carnivorous dinosaurs have now escaped into.
 The riders are then sent face to face with the likes of the Dilophosaurus and Velociraptor before just narrowly escaping the jaws of a hungry Tyrannosaurus and then plummeting down an 85 ft drop to safety.

-The ride first began development very early on, with it already being on the drawing board 18 months before the first film was released into theaters; concept art of it even appears in the background of one scene in the movie itself.
+The ride first began development very early on, with it already being on the drawing board 18 months before the first Jurassic Park film was released into theaters; concept art of it even appears in the background of one scene in the movie itself.
 The reason for its early development was simply that Steven Spielberg and the park's management could see its theme park potential straight away.
+It helps that the idea behind the ride predated the movie itself—several chapters in the original novel by Michael Crichton featured the protagonists traveling by raft along the river in Jurassic Park, where they were threatened by both dilophosaurs and the Tyrannosaurus.

 After the hurdles of figuring out how to design working and realistic-looking dinosaur animatronics for the attraction were worked through, the ride finally opened at Universal Studios Hollywood on June 21, 1996; with Spielberg and some of the movie's cast (Jeff Goldblum, Ariana Richards and Joseph Mazzello) being in attendance for the grand opening.